Aymen-khlil/The-Pixel-Wizard-Portfolio/README.md

 This project began as soon as I started learning Framer Motion—what started as a simple animation experiment quickly transformed into a full wizarding-themed interactive portfolio.
 Step by step, spell by spell, I kept adding new ideas and features as I learned them.
 The project is still evolving and far from “complete,” but that’s exactly the point: it reflects my journey as a developer who’s always learning, improving, and crafting something better with each iteration.

-Clean, responsive, playful, and recruiter-friendly—this portfolio is both a technical showcase and a magical experience.
+Clean, responsive and playful this portfolio is both a technical showcase and a magical experience.

 ## ✨ Features